clin88/uber_email/README.md

     and execution of tasks.
 While complex, celery also provides some very useful features for free, like retry scheduling and serializing tasks.
     This allows developers to focus on business logic and not message passing.

+# TODO

+* It would be trivial to implement scheduling emails, since celery manages this for you.
+* The API should have an adjustable timeout to wait on a task, which can be tweaked to adapt to load.
+If a task completes within a certain time, we can indicate the result of the operation to the user.
+* We should be storing the results of emails so developers can poll the outcome.